 - 1. The Swank Shop

 - 2. ca. 1920

 - 3. Retail & office

 - 4. One of the few two-story buildings on Carroll Street.
 The second floor was used as a boarding house.
 The main level was the Perry Super Foods in 1954.
 It was also Nick's cafe, and the Swank Shop, a men's clothier.
 It has also been the Front Porch Tea Room and is currently the Perfect Pear Restaurant.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry.

 - 5. Significant alterations/non-contributing elements: Storefront alterations ca. 1950s